FrontEndFoxes/curriculum/workshop/minis/mini1.md

 For the component name you can either use a camel-case (`appDog`) or kebab-case (`'app-dog'`).
 Keep in mind that a camel-case name will be 'translated' to kebab-case in HTML tag names.
 So we will use the HTML custom tag `<app-dog>` and it will render a `Dog` component
 :::

-In `App.vue`, place our custom tag in the space where you deleted the card earlier:
+In `App.vue`, place the custom tag in the space where you deleted the card earlier, overwriting the `<v-flex>` tag:

 ```html
 <v-flex xs6 sm4 md2 v-for="(pet, index) in favoriteDogs" :key="pet">